Matrix nearness problems and eigenvalue optimization: -robustness of controllability

 \subsection{Outer iteration}

-For the outer iteration we again use a Newton method, which is justified under additional conditions, and we fall back to bisection when the Newton iteration does not work satisfactorily; cf.~Section~\ref{subsec:Newton--bisection}.
-Under the following assumption, the real function $\ophi$ of \eqref{phi-uncon} is differentiable and we will give a simple formula for its derivative.
+For the outer iteration we again use a Newton method, which is justified under additional conditions, \bng and we couple it with bisection, as we have done previously.
+A breakdown of the standard Newton--bisection iteration might still occur.
+As in Chapter \ref{chap:two-level}, remedies are given by the monotone Newton--bisection method and the HEC method. \eng Under the following assumption, the real function $\phi$ of \eqref{phi-uncon} is differentiable and we will give a simple formula for its derivative.

 \begin{assumption} For $\eps$ in a neighbourhood of $\oeps$, we assume the following for the optimizer $R(\eps)$ of the inner iteration and $E(\eps)=E_\eps(R(\eps))$ of the innermost iteration: \begin{itemize} \item The eigenvalue $\lambda(\eps)=\lambda( A+\eps R(\eps)E(\eps)C)$ is a simple eigenvalue, with normalized left and right eigenvectors denoted by $x(\eps)$ and $y(\eps)$. \item The map $\eps \mapsto (E(\eps),R(\eps))$ is continuously differentiable. \item The partial gradient $G_E(\eps)=(R(\eps)^Tx(\eps))(Cy(\eps))^*$ is nonzero. \end{itemize} \end{assumption}